txt/se20/docs/l20abstraction.md

     - e.g. I'm talking to a zip file and not a raw file
     - Then `csv` can change internally while the application code remains the same.

-By the way, if we are talking abstractions about consumers and producers then that takes us naturally to...
+By the way, if we are talking abstractions about consumers and producers then that takes us naturally to pipes (see below)

 ## Pipes